Flow morphology and patterns in porous media convection: A persistent homology analysis: Results: One-sided convection

 The evolution of the flow in one-sided systems has been previously studied in 2D by \citet{slim2014solutal} and in 3D by \citet{depaoli2025grl}, among others \citep{slim2013dissolution,hewitt2013convective,depaoli2017dissolution,wen_2018,fu2013pattern,dhar2022convective}.
 The global response parameter representative of the state of the flow is the Nusselt number evaluated at the top boundary,

-which is a dimensionless measure of the importance of convective relative to diffusive heat transport \citep{nield2006convection}.
+which is a dimensionless measure of the importance of convective relative to diffusive heat transport \citep{nield2017convection}.
 The transient nature of these systems has been described and modelled in detail, \cite[see ][and references therein]{hewitt2013convective,slim2014solutal,depaoli2025grl}.
 In the following, we provide a brief description of the flow dynamics during each phase of the mixing process, with emphasis on the convective flux $\nus_T$ (reported in figure~\ref{fig:qualit}a) and on the near-wall flow structures (figures~\ref{fig:qualit}b-i).
 We consider the simulation labelled as A1 in table~\ref{tab:os} (see~Appendix~\ref{sec:appA}) to discuss this dynamics.

 The domain is initially filled with hot ($T=1$) fluid at rest ($\mathbf{u}=0$), see figure~\ref{fig:qualit}(b) for the temperature distribution.
-Under these conditions, mixing is controlled by diffusion at the boundary layer located at the upper wall; an analytical self-similar solution for the evolution of the temperature distribution can be obtained \citep{slim2014solutal,depaoli2025grl}, and is given by $T=\text{erf}[(1-z)\ra/\sqrt{4t\ra}]$.
-The corresponding evolution of $\nus_T$ is inferred using~\eqref{eq:flux}, and it reads \citep{depaoli2017dissolution}
+Under these conditions, mixing is controlled by diffusion at the boundary layer located at the upper wall; an analytical self-similar solution for the evolution of the temperature distribution can be obtained \citep{slim2014solutal,depaoli2025grl}, and in dimensionless convective units reads $T=\text{erf}[(1-z)\ra/\sqrt{4t\ra}]$.
+The corresponding evolution of $\nus_T$ is inferred using~\eqref{eq:flux}, and it yields \citep{depaoli2017dissolution}

 The diffusive behaviour describes well the one observed numerically and reported in figure~\ref{fig:qualit}(a) for early times ($t\le0.35$).